 Not Feeling So Good?
-It Could Be the Air in Your Home or Office
+It Could Be the Air in Your Home

 Those constantly exposed to polluted indoor air suffer frequent allergies and illness, also struggling with worsened asthma symptoms.
 Frequent congestion, runny nose, sneezing, coughing, watery eyes, and headaches are all common in buildings with poor indoor air quality.
 Health effects may occur after a single exposure, or cause complications years later.
 Long-term or repeated exposure to poor indoor air quality has even been linked to serious respiratory diseases, heart disease, and cancer.